 This post contains affiliate links.
 I make a commission from sales.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, read my disclosure policy.

-Fudgy brownies are ooey, gooey and full of delicious flavor.
-Gluten free, grain free, refined sugar free, and amazing.
+Gluten free fudgy brownies are ooey, gooey and full of delicious flavor.
+They’re also grain-free and refined sugar-free, and amazing.

 What you’ll need to make this recipe.